wp-plugins/audio-and-video-player/readme.txt

 **To install new skins in your media player:**

 1. Download and unzip the skin.
-2. Upload the desired skin directory to / wp-content/plugins/html5-audio-and-video-player/skins/
+2. Upload the desired skin directory to /wp-content/plugins/html5-audio-and-video-player/skins/
-3. Associate the skin with your media player through the plugin management page.
+3. Associate the skin with your CP Media Player - Audio Player and Video Player through the plugin management page.

 == Interface ==

-**Audio and Video Player** has an extensive set of configuration variables that provides great flexibility to this plugin.
-Media players are first generated on the **Audio and Video Player** page.
+** CP Media Player - Audio Player and Video Player ** has an extensive set of configuration variables that provides great flexibility to this plugin.
+Media players are first generated on the ** CP Media Player - Audio Player and Video Player ** page.
 Then they are to be inserted into your blog directly from the Post/Page editing interface.
-Generating all audio and video players in the same environment will facilitate editing of media players and inserting of the same audio or video player on different pages of your website or blog.
+Generating all CP Media Player - Audio Player and Video Player in the same environment will facilitate editing of media players and inserting of the same audio or video player on different pages of your website or blog.

-**Editing Audio and Video Players**
+**Editing a CP Media Player - Audio Player and Video Player**

-On the **Audio and Video Player** page, you will see the already generated media players and the button to create a new player.
-To create a new audio player or video player just select the type of player: Audio or Video - and press the button "Create new media player."
-To edit an existing audio player or video player, just select it in the list of existing players and press "Edit media player".
+On the ** CP Media Player - Audio Player and Video Player ** page, you will see the already generated media players and the button to create a new audio player or video player.
+To create a new audio player or video player just select the type of player: Audio player or Video player - and press the button "Create new media player."
+To edit an existing CP Media Player - Audio Player and Video Player, just select it in the list of existing media players and press "Edit media player".

 **Creating and Editing of Audio Player or Video Player**